Airport Operations

 The runway project will entail the complete rehabilitation, including full excavation, build-up and reconstruction, of the airport’s main and secondary runways to ensure safe flight operations.

-Six new security scanners will be installed, increasing detection capability of prohibited articles in hand luggage.
-Departing passengers will no longer be required to remove large electronic equipment from their hand luggage, while rules on liquids will be relaxed.
+Six new security scanners have been installed, increasing detection capability of prohibited articles in hand luggage.
+Departing passengers are no longer required to remove large electronic equipment or liquids from their hand luggage.

 Investment Breakdown